International

 Sir Francis Drake

-Francis Drake, the eldest son of a farmer, was born near Tavistock, Devonshire, England.
-His father, Robert Drake, later became a preacher and raised his twelve children as Protestants (followers of the Christian religion who are not part of the Roman Catholic Church).
-Raised in a poor environment, Drake’s family, like many Protestants, was forced from their home after a Catholic uprising.
-Young Drake soon developed a hatred for Catholics, especially those from Spain, Europe’s most powerful Catholic country.
+Francis Drake, the eldest son of a farmer, was born near Tavistock in Devonshire, England.
+His father, Robert Drake, later became a preacher and raised his twelve children as Protestants.
+Growing up in poverty, Drake’s family, like many Protestants, was forced to leave their home after a Catholic uprising.
+This experience led young Drake to develop a strong dislike for Catholics, particularly those from Spain, the most powerful Catholic country in Europe.

-Drake received some education, and he later learned the basics of navigation (getting a ship from one place to another by plotting position and direction) and seamanship and did some sailing near his home.
-The Drakes were related to the Hawkins family of Plymouth, England, who were well-to-do seamen and shipowners.
-The Hawkins connection got Drake a place on a 1566 slave-trading voyage to the Cape Verde Islands in Africa and the Spanish Main (South America’s northern coast).
+Drake received some education and later learned the basics of navigation and seamanship, practicing his skills by sailing near his home.
+The Drakes were related to the Hawkins family of Plymouth, England, who were prosperous seamen and shipowners.
+This connection helped Drake secure a place on a 1566 slave-trading voyage to the Cape Verde Islands in Africa and the Spanish Main (the northern coast of South America).

-In 1567 John Hawkins (1532–1595) made Drake an officer in a larger slave trading voyage.
-Drake ultimately was given command of one of Hawkins’s ships, the Judith, and accompanied his relative to Africa, Rio de la Hacha, and Santa Marta (a port on the coast of northern Colombia).
-The English were caught, however, in the harbor of San Juan de Ulúa (an island near Veracruz in eastern Mexico) by a Spanish fleet that opened fire without warning and destroyed most of their ships.
-Only Drake’s Judith and Hawkins’s small vessel escaped to England.
-Angered by this, Drake decided to devote his life to war against Spain.
+In 1567, John Hawkins (1532–1595) appointed Drake as an officer on a larger slave trading expedition.
+Drake was eventually given command of one of Hawkins’s ships, the Judith, and joined his relative on a journey to Africa, Rio de la Hacha, and Santa Marta (a port on the northern coast of Colombia).
+However, the English were ambushed in the harbor of San Juan de Ulúa (an island near Veracruz in eastern Mexico) by a Spanish fleet that attacked without warning, destroying most of their ships.
+Only Drake’s Judith and Hawkins’s small vessel managed to escape back to England.
+Infuriated by this incident, Drake vowed to dedicate his life to waging war against Spain.

 Queen Elizabeth appointed Lord Charles Howard of Effingham commander of her fleet and gave Drake, Hawkins, and Martin Frobisher supporting posts.
 Drake called for a strong blow at Philip’s unprepared Armada and received permission to strike.
 In April 1587 he recklessly sailed into Cadiz and destroyed or captured thirty-seven enemy ships.
 He then occupied the Portuguese town of Sagres for a time and finally, in the Azores (a group of islands in the North Atlantic), seized a large Portuguese carrack (ship) with a rich cargo bound homeward from Goa.